nhn/tui.calendar/docs/en/guide/migration-guide-v2.md

 #### Theme improvement

 [Theme](../apis/theme.md) feature is improved.
-It has been improved from the method of designating the theme with the string key value connected with `.`, to the method using the nested object.
+It has been improved from the method of designating the theme with the string key value concatenated with `.`, to the method using the nested object.
 Accordingly, the `setTheme` method has also been improved in a way that receives and processes nested objects as parameters.
 More details can be found in [Theme](../apis/theme.md).

 ```ts
 // v1